mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-17.md

 **What Makes This Code Blocking?**

 Synchronous Execution:
--> The while loop runs synchronously on the main thread, meaning it does not yield control to other tasks.
+-> The while loop runs synchronously on the main thread, meaning it does not return control to other tasks.
 -> The entire loop is executed without giving any break, so no other code (like callbacks) can be executed during this time.

 Continuous Execution: